Computational Aspects of Nearly Single-Peaked Electorates: Introduction

+Single-peakedness on trees \cite{demange1982single} and single-peakedness on circles \cite{aaai/PetersL17-spoc} are also generalizations of classical single-peakedness but are not directly related to (distance based) nearly single-peakedness.
+Both concepts have proven to be algorithmically useful in the context of multiwinner elections \cite{DBLP:conf/ijcai/YuCE13,peters2016nicetrees,aaai/PetersL17-spoc}.
+Multiwinner elections have also been studied for single-peaked \cite{BSU13a} and single-crossing elections~\cite{DBLP:journals/tcs/SkowronYFE15}.

-Finally, we remark that single-peaked preferences have been considered in the context of preference elicitation~\cite{con:j:single-peaked} and in the context of possible and necessary winners under uncertainty regarding the votes~\cite{wal:c:uncertainty}.
+Another line of research are domain restrictions in incomplete preferences (partial orders); incomplete single-peaked profiles \cite{aaai/Lackner14-incompletesp} and incomplete single-crossing profiles \cite{aaai/ElkindFLO15-incompletesc} have been considered.
+Domain restrictions have also been studied in dichotomous preferences~\cite{aaai/ElkindL15-dichpref} and notions of single-peakedness for preferences with ties, i.e., for weak orders \cite{fitzsimmons2016modeling}.
+Finally, we remark that single-peaked preferences have also been considered in the context of preference elicitation~\cite{con:j:single-peaked} and in the context of possible and necessary winners under uncertainty regarding the votes~\cite{wal:c:uncertainty}.
+The mathematical likelihood of single-peaked preferences has been analyzed by \citeA{arxiv/BrunerL-likelihoodSP}.

-\paragraph{Organization}
+\subsection{Organization}

 This paper is organized as follows.
-In Section~\ref{sec:prelims}, we recall some notions from voting theory and define single-peaked preferences.
-In Section~\ref{sec:problem-statement}, we introduce the problems we are investigating in our paper.
-Our results on the relations between the different notions of single-peakedness and on the complexity of single-peaked consistency are presented in Section~\ref{sec:results}.
-In Section~\ref{sec:manipulation} we discuss the complexity of manipulation in nearly single-peaked elections.
-Finally, Section~\ref{sec:conclusions} provides some conclusions and future directions.
+In Section~\ref{sec:prelims}, we recall some notions from voting theory and define single-peaked profiles.
+In Section~\ref{sec:problem-statement}, we introduce the decision problems we are investigating in our paper.
+Section~\ref{sec:results-basic} presents basic results regarding single-peaked profiles.
+Our results on the relations between the different notions of nearly single-peakedness are presented in Section~\ref{sec:relations}.
+The results on the complexity of nearly single-peaked consistency and evaluation can be found in Section~\ref{sec:complexity-cons}.
+Finally, Section~\ref{sec:conclusions} provides some conclusions and directions for future work.